NZ's Ryder in hospital with serious head injuries

 New Zealand Police said they were investigating an incident at a bar in Merivale, a suburb of Christchurch, early on Thursday and that Ryder had been involved.

+"I would ask anyone who witnessed the incident or were part of the group involved with Mr Ryder to contact police."

+Ryder was in Christchurch playing for Wellington against Canterbury in the semi-final of New Zealand's domestic one-day competition on Wednesday.

-An eye witness told New Zealand's Fairfax Media that Ryder had been punched and kicked by at least four men.
+An eye witness told New Zealand's Fairfax Media that the cricketer had been punched and kicked by at least four men.

 "We are all shocked by what has occurred and extremely concerned for Jesse," New Zealand Cricket chief executive David White said in a statement.
 "New Zealand Cricket's thoughts are with him and his family."